• Skincare

 Sometimes, a simple bottle of pure rose water and some cotton puffs are enough to give your skin the love it deserves.
 How?
 Let me count the ways you can incorporate it into your skincare routine.

-Anti-acne Benefits
+Anti-Acne Benefits

 Rose water is well known for its antibacterial effects, which help kill the acne-causing P.acnes bacteria, thereby helping keep your skin clean and clear.
 It is also naturally clarifying, reduces redness, and helps clarify clogged pores, making it terrific for acne-prone skin.